Meet the Authors

 Force 2: Global E-Invoicing Compliance

-E‑invoicing mandates are accelerating worldwide, creating a patchwork of Continuous Transaction Controls (CTC).
+E-invoicing mandates are accelerating worldwide, creating a patchwork of Continuous Transaction Controls (CTC).
 Over 70 countries have already adopted CTC frameworks, and over 100 are predicted to have mandates by 2030.
 Kurtz emphasizes, it isn’t enough to de-risk compliance, organizations need to turn it into opportunities – optimizing cashflow, strengthening supplier relationships, and preventing fraud before it even happens.
 Basware’s dedicated compliance team has over 40+ years of specialized expertise in invoice-centric automation.
 They track mandate timelines and embed rules directly into AP workflows.
-As a result, organizations avoid automation setbacks when new mandates go live and maintain a single source of truth for invoice data across countries.
+As a result, organizations avoid automation setbacks when new mandates go live and maintain a single source of truth for invoice data across countries resulting in audit ready financials and avoidance of costly disruptions.

 Force 3: Open Supplier Networks